ShriramRsn/OCR/OCR/README.txt

 Optical Character Recognition

-It is designed to convert images into readable, editable and searchable data.
+It is designed to convert image text into readable, editable and text file